Topology of Calorons Re-examined: Introduction

 \section{Introduction}

 Topological objects in field theories \cite{Manton:2004tk,Shifman:2009zz,Weinberg:2012pjx,Shifman:2012zz} yield a multitude of curious non-perturbative phenomena.
-In four-dimensional Yang-Mills gauge theory, it is believed that those objects, such as instantons, monopoles, and vortices, play a crucial role in governing color confinement \cite{Wilson:1974sk}, chiral symmetry breaking \cite{Nambu:1961fr,Nambu:1961tp}, etc..
-In recent years, intensive studies have been carried out for these topological objects in $\mathrm{SU}(N)$ Yang-Mills theories defined on circle compactified space, namely, $S^1\times \mathbb{R}^3,\,T^2\times\mathbb{R}^2,\,T^3\times\mathbb{R}$ and $T^4$ for understanding the descriptions of such non-perturbed phenomena in pure Yang-Mills or super-Yang-Mills theories \cite{Tanizaki:2017qhf,Tanizaki:2022ngt,Anber:2022qsz,Anber:2023sjn,Anber:2024uwl,Hayashi:2025doq}.
+In four-dimensional Yang-Mills gauge theory, it is believed that these objects, such as instantons, monopoles, and vortices, play a crucial role in governing color confinement \cite{Wilson:1974sk}, chiral symmetry breaking \cite{Nambu:1961fr,Nambu:1961tp}, and so on.
+In recent years, intensive studies have been carried out on these topological objects in Yang-Mills theories of an $N$-dimensional special unitary group ($\mathrm{SU}(N)$) defined on circle-compactified spaces, namely, $S^1\times \mathbb{R}^3,\,T^2\times\mathbb{R}^2,\,T^3\times\mathbb{R}$ and $T^4$ in efforts to understand the descriptions of such non-perturbative phenomena in pure Yang-Mills or super-Yang-Mills theories \cite{Tanizaki:2017qhf,Tanizaki:2022ngt,Anber:2022qsz,Anber:2023sjn,Anber:2024uwl,Hayashi:2025doq}.

-The distinctive feature of those topological objects on the circle compactified spaces is the possibility that they possess non-integer, or fractional, topological numbers.
-For the SU($N$) instantons on a hypertorus $T^4$, they can be associated with a fractional topological number due to a twisted boundary condition, so-called 't Hooft twist \cite{tHooft:1981nnx,tHooft:1981sps,vanBaal:1982ag,Gonzalez-Arroyo:2023kqv}.
-Although the discovery dates back to the 1980s, the fractional instantons on $T^4$ have emerged as a key issue in the studies on generalised global symmetries \cite{Gaiotto:2014kfa,Gaiotto:2017yup}.
-Further, numerous researches are actively pursued for monopoles on $S^1\times\mathbb{R}^3$ and centre-vortices on $T^2\times\mathbb{R}^2$ for exploration of the color confinement at the semiclassical level, e.g., \cite{Guvendik:2024umd,Hayashi:2025mgk,Kondo:2025dtx}.
-Note that the compactified circle and torus in this context are non-thermal ones.
-Although these topological objects are adiabatically connected to the fractional instantons on $T^4$ by taking the limits of the circle lengths, the mutual relation of those objects on distinct compactified spaces is still unclear.
+A distinctive feature of these topological objects on the circle compactified spaces is the possibility that they possess non-integer, or fractional, topological numbers.
+For SU($N$) instantons on a hypertorus $T^4$, a fractional topological number can arise due to a twisted boundary condition, the so-called 't Hooft twist \cite{tHooft:1981nnx,tHooft:1981sps,vanBaal:1982ag,Gonzalez-Arroyo:2023kqv}.
+Although this was discovered in the 1980s, fractional instantons on $T^4$ have re-emerged as a key issue in studies on generalised global symmetries \cite{Gaiotto:2014kfa,Gaiotto:2017yup}.
+Furthermore, numerous studies are actively being pursued on monopoles on $S^1\times\mathbb{R}^3$ and center vortices on $T^2\times\mathbb{R}^2$ to explore color confinement at the semiclassical level, e.g., \cite{Guvendik:2024umd,Hayashi:2025mgk,Kondo:2025dtx}.
+Note that, in this context, the compactified circle and torus directions are non-thermal, i.e., they are compactified spatial directions, in contrast to the thermal compactification of the Euclidean time direction that characterises finite-temperature field theory.
+Although these topological objects are adiabatically connected to the fractional instantons on $T^4$ through appropriate limits of the circle lengths, the mutual relationships among these objects on distinct compactified spaces remain unclear.